ashfinal/awesome-hammerspoon/README.md

 ## How to use?

-So, after having done above procedures, you have launched Hammerspoon.
+So, following above procedures, you have reloaded Hammerspoon's configutation.
 Let's see what we've got here.

 ### Desktop widgets